 Skip to Content

 Traveling to Namibia and wondering what to pack or what to wear in Namibia?
-This article should answer all your questions.
-Find out!
+This guide has all the answers you need!

 While in most countries you can easily buy something you had forgotten, it might be an impossible task in rural Namibia.
 Good preparation will save you lots of frustration and make your trip more comfortable.

-Whether you are planning to drive across the whole country or just go there for a couple of days, this Namibia packing list contains all the essential tips for your trip.
+Whether you are planning to drive across the whole country or just go there for a couple of days, this Namibia packing list covers all the essential tips for your trip.

-First, you can find a packing list for Namibia.
-Further below, you can find practical tips for what to pack when camping in Namibia, what to wear in Namibia, what to wear on safari, what to pack when traveling to Namibia with kids, and also what NOT to pack for Namibia.
+First, we share a detailed packing list for Namibia.
+Further below, you’ll find practical advice on what to pack for camping, what to wear on safari, how to prepare when traveling with kids, and also what NOT to pack for Namibia.
 Find out!

 What to Pack for Namibia